 It depends on the individual cat to a degree.
-Some cats really do not seem to care about a clean box and some cats will not use a box that is even a little soiled.
-But since there is no such thing as a cat that truly prefers a dirty box, keeping it very clean is a good idea.
-Not many cats like the noise and automation of the self-cleaning boxes, but these gadgets can make this job much more regimented.
-A few cats can be trained to use a toilet, so definitely the individual personality of the cat is a large factor!
+Some cats don’t seem to care about a clean box while others won’t use a box that’s even a little soiled.
+But since there’s no such thing as a cat that prefers a dirty box, keeping it very clean is a good idea.

-The type and age of the litter box itself can affect the cleaning regimen.
+The type and age of the litter box itself can affect the cleaning routine.
 Older, softer plastics can take on odors and require more frequent dumping and washing.
-Dedicate a scrub brush just for the litter box job and use a mild detergent without a strong fragrance and rinse thoroughly.
-Replace the box completely if it is scratched because even small scratches can trap odors that are offensive to careful cats.
+Dedicate a scrub brush just for litter box cleaning and use a mild detergent without a strong fragrance.
+Afterward, rinse it thoroughly.
+Replace the box completely if it’s scratched because even small scratches can trap odors that are offensive to cautious cats.

 Do you love cats?
-Find me and other cat lovers on Facebook by clicking here.
+Find me on Facebook by clicking here.